yyang/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 To encourage longer, threaded discussions rather than many similar, separate posts, the discussion team can use these techniques.
-However, be aware that long threads (with more than 200 responses and comments) can be difficult to read and slow to display, and can therefore result in an unsatisfactory experience in the discussion.
+However, be aware that long threads (with more than 200 responses and comments) can be difficult to read, and can therefore result in an unsatisfactory experience in the discussion.

 * Pin a post.
-Pinning a post makes it appear at the top of the Discussion list, regardless of how a student sorts the list.
+Pinning a post makes it appear at the top of the list of posts.
   As a result, it is more likely that students will see and respond to pinned posts.
 You can write your own post and then pin it, or pin a post by any author.
 Click **Pin Thread**.

     .. image:: ../Images/Pin_Discussion.png
      :alt: Image of the pin icon for discussion posts